NannyML/nannyml/docs/examples/california_housing.rst

     dtype: int64

-The last one is smaller than the others due to the selected chunking method.
-Let's remove it for clarity of visualizations.
+The last chunk is smaller than the others due to the selected chunking method.
+Let's remove it to make sure everything we visualise is reliable.

 .. code:: python